SigmaWrath/Tukupu-Published/content/Adventure - The Fey Line.md

 > 2. If they already have a staff member's necklace, then the chest gives them a staff member's outfit.
 > 3. If for some deity-forsaken reason they already have a staff member's outfit, the chest a Ring of Recursion (which provides a +10 to ability checks to make another Ring of Recursion).

-When players hop back onto the boat and row toward the Winter Carriage:
+The players should then hop back onto the boat and row toward the Winter Carriage.

-> [!quote] Sflkj
+### <span style="color:rgb(203, 123, 55)">Act 2</span>

+#### <span style="color:rgb(134, 93, 187)">The Winter Carriage</span>

+> [!quote] You row on, and the temperature plummets.
+You can see your own icy breath as you exhale.
+Then, the cave opens up ahead to a snow white sky.
+You see a vast landscape of mountainous glaciers, all bordering this icy river which flows through the center of all of it.
+Welcome, to the Winter Carriage.